Swapnil887/judicious-rice-4024/README.md

 ## License

-The Lawyer Booking Appointment System is open source and distributed under the [MIT License](LICENSE).
-Feel free to modify and use the system according to your needs.
+The Lawyer Booking Appointment System is open source and distributed under the [MIT License](LICENSE) Feel free to modify and use the system according to your needs.